AC Maintenance Plans – Maintain your system by having it cleaned twice a year.

 No-Sweat Maintenance Plans for Home & Business

 Brockhaus Electrical and Air Conditioning offers HVAC maintenance plans for your home or office.
-We tailor your maintenance plans for your residential and/or commercial properties.
-Every maintenance plan is handled individually to custom fit your needs.
+We tailor your maintenance plans for your residential and/or commercial properties and every maintenance plan is handled individually to custom fit your needs.
 Our service agreements are designed to keep your HVAC unit running smoothly without unexpected costly breakdowns and repair costs.

 During routine maintenance, the following is covered: